globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 [TOC]

-# Summary
+# Real-Agile with Comprehensive Requirements Documents

 Products[^product-project] need a comprehensive requirements specification.
 Not an up-front waterfall spec.
 Rather it needs to serve as the continuously evolving requirements framework to organize and understand the path to building the product.
 User stories listed in a backlog as used on by the current agile processes cannot accomplish this.
-In fact, user stories are at all the kind of requirements needed in a comprehensive requirements specification.
+In fact, user stories are not at all the kind of requirements needed in a comprehensive requirements specification.
 In this article I describe a way-of-working to build such comprehensive requirements that is compatible with an agile way-of-working.

-# Real-Agile with Comprehensive Requirements Documents

 First let me define what I mean by the words in the title.
-My definition of *Real-Agile* is based on the ideas from those I consider the master craftsmen of agile ways-of-working:
+My definition of *Real-Agile* is based on the ideas from those I consider the master craftspeople of agile ways-of-working[^masters-of-agile] :
 - Incrementally learn what the user needs via small user stories defined via [Behavior Driven Development (BDD)](https://cucumber.io/blog/bdd/better-requirements-by-harnessing-the-power-of-exa/) scenarios.[^abandon-agile]
-- Delivery running, tested, useful software very frequently, ideally daily
+- Deliver running, tested, useful software very frequently, ideally at least daily
 - Assume requirements, design, and code evolve constantly.[^rat-trap]

 My definition of *Comprehensive Requirements* is a document(s) that cover the full scope of the product as a connected journey[^system-must], spanning all the releases.

+  [^masters-of-agile]: I primarily consider the signers of the agile manifesto to be the master craftsmen of agile.
+Few of them are Scrum advocates and even fewer like SAFe.
+I share those views.
+The people I have taken most of my ideas from are: [Ron Jeffries](https://ronjeffries.com/) and [GeePaw Hill](https://www.geepawhill.org/).

   [^abandon-agile]: It's summed up by Ron's article: [Developers Should Abandon Agile](https://ronjeffries.com/articles/018-01ff/abandon-1/).)